 Android and Apple update the operating systems quite often.
 Usually once a year for a major update and then regular (point) updates through the year.

 Whenever they issue an update, there are always older apps that can no longer work on the platform.

 We don’t want our users to lose their shift calendars.
-So, we strive to keep the app up to date.
-Although we get first look at new versions of the operating system, we have to run full tests of the app to avoid any issues and to make sure the app can keep working.
+So, we strive to keep the app up-to-date.
+Although we do get first look at new versions of the operating system, we have to run full tests of the app to avoid any issues and to make sure the app can keep working.

 Simply keeping the app updated so that it can continue to run on both Apple and Android platforms takes time and resources.
 And that’s without adding new features that users want.

 More Features … Please?